civol/HDLRuby/tuto/tutorial_sw.md

 #### And what about HDLRuby?

-Well, HDLRuby is an HDL for describing digital circuits like Verilog HDL or VHDL but aiming at being more flexible and productive than them by relying on many concepts inherited from the Ruby programming language.
+Well, HDLRuby is an HDL for describing digital circuits like Verilog HDL or VHDL but aims at being more flexible and productive than them by relying on many concepts inherited from the Ruby programming language.
 So everything said earlier about HDL applies to HDLRuby, but we try to make it much easier for the designers.
+Furthermore, HDLRuby includes constructs for describing and simulating software modules so that you can design a full hardware-software device using the same framework (there is a fancy word for that: hardware-software co-design).

 ### 1.2.
 Installing HDLRuby